15.4 C

 $ find / -cmin -60

-36. Find All Files Modified in Last 1 Hour
+36. Find All Files Modified in the Last 1 Hour

 $ find / -mmin -60

 The above command will show all the files that have been modified within the last 1 hour.
-Switch 60 to any other number for changing the timeframe required by your purpose.
+Switch 60 to any other number to change the timeframe your purpose requires.

-37. Find All Files Accessed in Last 1 Hour
+37. Find All Files Accessed in the Last 1 Hour

 $ find / -amin -60

-This command display all the files accessed by you in the last hour.
-As with the two preceding commands, feel free to change 60 for your desired outcome.
+This command displays all the files you have accessed in the last hour.
+As with the two preceding commands, change 60 for your desired outcome.

 Find Files Based on Size